Benefits to operators

 Flying the family

 The A330’s side-sticks – which replace the traditional centre-mounted control yokes used for decades on airliners – give optimum control inputs for the fly-by-wire system and create an open, uncluttered cockpit environment for the flight crew.
-As the same basic cockpit layout is used on the other Airbus fly-by-wire jetliners, it is easy for pilots to transition from the A330 and A340 to the smaller A320 Family, the larger A380 and in the future the A350.
+As the same basic cockpit layout is used on the other Airbus fly-by-wire jetliners, it is easy for pilots to transition from the A330 and A340 to the smaller A320 Family, the larger A380 and A350.

 Orders & deliveries